benchmark-urbanism/cityseer-api/README.md

 Documentation for `v2+`: <https://cityseer.benchmarkurbanism.com/>

 > If working with version 1, please see [v1.2.1](https://github.com/benchmark-urbanism/cityseer-api/tree/v1.2.1/cityseer) for the now deprecated code and associated docs per the docstrings.
+The API remains largely similar, except that `nX` named methods have been renamed to `nx`, for example, `nX_simple_geoms` has become `nx_simple_geoms`.

 Demo Notebooks: <https://cityseer.benchmarkurbanism.com/examples/>